Fixed-Term Parliaments (Repeal) Bill

 Overview

 This bill proposes to repeal the Fixed-term Parliaments Act 2011.
-This would end the system of fixed-term elections and return power to the Prime Minister to call general elections.
+This means that the UK would revert to a system where the Prime Minister can choose when to call a general election, rather than elections being held on a fixed five-year cycle.

 Description